 To make a One-Time Payment Click Here

 You can make a payment using a checking account, savings account or a credit card without registering by selecting the “Pay Now” option.
 This link will take you directly to the payment screen.
-You will need your NEW Utility Bill account number to look up your bill and make a payment.
+You will need your Utility Bill account number to look up your bill and make a payment.
 Please follow the prompts to pay your bill and complete your transaction.
 Your payment information will not be stored.

 Sign in to your Online Account Click Here

 If you have already registered and have a password, this link will take you directly to the Sign In screen where you will be able to sign in and manage your account.
 You will be able to store several different payment options, set up recurring auto payment, choose “Pay by Text” and other options.
 Another new feature is the option to schedule payments.